The canvas documentation and examples

 Available types & option reference

 RGraph supports twenty-one different types of charts and many can be made to look significantly different through the use of the properties.
-An example of this is the fan chart that can be created with multiple Line objects and which can represent growing uncertainty in a predicted set of values.
+An example of this is the fan chart in the download archive that can be created with multiple Line objects and which can represent growing uncertainty in a predicted set of values.